Aloha POS Reviews

 The system has the ability to handle more complex operations better than other software, such as combo ordering, tab payments, and more.

-Many people will also tell you that the NCR Aloha POS is the industry standard and is more widely used across the industry than other POS systems.
+NCR Aloha POS is the industry standard and is more widely used across the restaurant industry than other POS systems.

-Restaurants, cafes, and bars have been using it for decades, so you can most likely be certain that any employees coming from other restaurant establishments will be familiar with its functions.
+Restaurants, cafes, and bars have been using it for decades, so you can be certain that a large percentage of employees coming from other restaurant establishments will be familiar with its functions.

-Let's look at a few of the features found on the Aloha POS system so you can better determine if it's a fit for your business.
+Let's take a look at a few of the features found on the Aloha POS system so that you can determine if it's the right fit for your business.

 Payment Processing